 12. Sets Realistic Expectations

-Setting realistic expectations on a regular basis is an essential skill for any boss, and it helps guide your employees to achieve their goals while also staying on track with your company’s goals.
+Setting realistic expectations regularly is an essential skill for any boss, and it helps guide your employees to achieve their goals while staying on track with your company’s goals.
 There are two components to this skill: first, figuring out what expectations are fair and reasonable, and second, communicating those expectations clearly and concisely so each staff member is moving in the right direction.
 The more specific your expectations are, the less likely your employees will make mistakes or misunderstand what they’re supposed to be working on.

 A good boss is someone who is able to give clear instructions and expectations and is available to answer questions and give guidance when needed.
 They create a positive work environment by encouraging their employees and celebrating their successes.
 A good boss is also fair and treats all of their employees equally.

 It’s common for leaders to assume that being humble means not having any confidence in themselves or their abilities.
 While it’s true that a big ego can cause problems, an individual can be confident without being arrogant or brash.
 Pride is much different from confidence, and the two don’t always go hand in hand.
 Pride can be dangerous if it causes you to overestimate your abilities and overlook your flaws.